Getting started accessing the HTTP Archive with BigQuery

 function to trim the result to 2 decimal points.

-To explore more interactive examples, read the HTTP Archive Guided Tour.
+To explore more interactive examples, read the Guided Tour.

 If you want to explore deeper you have everything you need - infrastructure, documentation, community.
 Enjoy exploring this data and feel free to share your results and ask questions on the HTTP Archive Discuss section.